rehierl/node-tree-outliner/2-1-extensions/1-1-design-x.md

 open presequent type-2 section before the end of its default scope is reached?

 Note that the injection of inactive parent containers can not answer that question.
-That is, because only the default scope of an affected section is changed, which is why any section will still end with its default scope and not any sooner.
+That is because only the default scope of an affected section is changed, which is why any section will still end with its default scope and not any sooner.
 In addition to that, the subsequent type-2 sectioning node won't be the node that closes the corresponding presequent section.